CPAN-Security/security.metacpan.org/presentations/fosdem2024-cpan-sec-presentation.md

 * CVE-2023-7101 **Spreadsheet::ParseExcel** (affecting CVE-2023-7102)
 * CVE-2024-23525 & CVE-2024-22368 **Spreadsheet::ParseXLSX**
-* Coordination on CERT.org VINCE
+* Coordination via kb.CERT.org VINCE and our mailing list

 Note:

 Keep different information channels (websites, social media) up-to-date and relevant with info on incidents, best practices and other documentation.

+VINCE – Vulnerability Information and Coordination Environment

+Topics not under embargo are discussed on IRC

 [comment]: # (|||)